ogra/effetune/docs/plugins/saturation.md

   2. Try different Modes
   3. Combine with other effects for unique sounds

+## Multiband Saturation

+A versatile effect that lets you add warmth and character to specific frequency ranges of your music.
+By splitting the sound into low, mid, and high bands, you can shape each range independently for precise sound enhancement.

+### Listening Enhancement Guide
+- Bass Enhancement:
+  - Add warmth and punch to low frequencies
+  - Perfect for enhancing bass guitars and kick drums
+  - Create fuller, richer low end
+- Mid-Range Shaping:
+  - Bring out the body of vocals and instruments
+  - Add presence to guitars and keyboards
+  - Create clearer, more defined sound
+- High-End Sweetening:
+  - Add sparkle to cymbals and hi-hats
+  - Enhance the air and brilliance
+  - Create crisp, detailed highs

+### Parameters
+- **Crossover Frequencies**
+  - Freq 1 (20Hz-2kHz): Sets where low band ends and mid band begins
+  - Freq 2 (200Hz-20kHz): Sets where mid band ends and high band begins
+- **Band Controls** (for each Low, Mid, and High band):
+  - **Drive** (0.0-10.0): Controls saturation intensity
+    - Light (0.0-3.0): Subtle enhancement
+    - Medium (3.0-6.0): Notable warmth
+    - High (6.0-10.0): Strong character
+  - **Bias** (-0.3 to 0.3): Adjusts the saturation curve's symmetry
+    - Negative: Emphasizes negative peaks
+    - Zero: Symmetrical saturation
+    - Positive: Emphasizes positive peaks
+  - **Mix** (0-100%): Blends effect with original
+    - Low (0-30%): Subtle enhancement
+    - Medium (30-70%): Balanced effect
+    - High (70-100%): Strong character
+  - **Gain** (-18dB to +18dB): Adjusts band volume
+    - Use to balance the bands with each other
+    - Compensate for any volume changes

+### Visual Display
+- Interactive band selection tabs
+- Real-time transfer curve graph for each band
+- Clear visual feedback as you adjust settings

+### Music Enhancement Tips
+- For Full Mix Enhancement:
+  1. Start with gentle Drive (2.0-3.0) on all bands
+  2. Keep Bias at 0.0 for natural saturation
+  3. Set Mix around 40-50% for natural blend
+  4. Fine-tune Gain for each band

+- For Bass Enhancement:
+  1. Focus on Low band
+  2. Use moderate Drive (3.0-5.0)
+  3. Keep Bias neutral for consistent response
+  4. Keep Mix around 50-70%

+- For Vocal Enhancement:
+  1. Focus on Mid band
+  2. Use light Drive (1.0-3.0)
+  3. Keep Bias at 0.0 for natural sound
+  4. Adjust Mix to taste (30-50%)

+- For Adding Brightness:
+  1. Focus on High band
+  2. Use gentle Drive (1.0-2.0)
+  3. Keep Bias neutral for clean saturation
+  4. Keep Mix subtle (20-40%)

+### Quick Start Guide
+1. Set crossover frequencies to split your sound
+2. Start with low Drive values on all bands
+3. Keep Bias at 0.0 initially
+4. Use Mix to blend the effect naturally
+5. Fine-tune with Gain controls
+6. Trust your ears and adjust to taste!

 ## Saturation

 An effect that simulates the warm, pleasant sound of vintage tube equipment.
 It can add richness and character to your music, making it sound more "analog" and less "digital."